mrmatho/7dt-slides/pages/7-cyber-excel-1.md

 layout: center
 ---

-# Today's Story
+# Today's Story - Pocket Money

-## Pocket Money (Or how my daughter convinced me to give her more pocket money)
+## How my daughter convinced me to give her more pocket money

 My daughter Claire is starting high school this year too, and we decided that this was a good time for her to start paying for more things.
 Specifically, we wanted her to: